Superman's Pal Jimmy Olsen: Proposed TV series

-In 1959, the producers of the action/adventure series Adventures of Superman were hit by a snag as to how revive the now-canceled series after series star George Reeves had died that summer from a gunshot wound.
+In 1959, the producers of the action/adventure series Adventures of Superman were hit by a snag as to how to continue the series after series star George Reeves had died that summer from a gunshot wound.
 Jack Larson, who played Jimmy in the series, was approached with the idea of continuing the franchise as a spin-off for two new seasons of 26 episodes each to begin airing in 1960.
 Titled Superman's Pal Jimmy Olsen, it would focus on a more serious angle of Olsen's rising career as a reporter and journalist with Larson reprising his role.
 In place of Reeves, stock footage of Superman flying and a look-alike stunt double would be used to play the Man of Steel.
-Disgusted at the thought of the producers trying to cash in and make money over the death of Reeves, Larson rejected the proposal, and the project went unmade.
+Larson rejected the proposal, and the project went unmade.